aardappel/lobster/docs/source/language_reference.md

 evaluated).

 Arguments can be just an argument name (which will be available as a lexically scoped local variable inside body), or a typed name (e.g. `s:string`).
-Types are checked at compile time.
 If you don't specify types, the function is generic, meaning it will receive types from the caller.

 You can use :: instead of : for typed vector arguments, which allows you to